CiscoDevNet/sastre-ansible/cisco/sastre/docs/cisco.sastre.attach_edge_module.rst

 Synopsis
 --------
-- This attach module connects to SD-WAN vManage using HTTP REST to updated configuration data stored in local default backup or configured argument local backup folder.
+- This attach module connects to SD-WAN vManage using HTTP REST to updated configuration data stored in local default backup or configured argument local backup folder or attach yml file.
 This module contains multiple arguments with connection and filter details to attach WAN Edges to templates.
 When multiple filters are defined, the result is an AND of all filters.
 Dry-run can be used to validate the expected outcome.The number of devices to include per attach request (to vManage) can be defined with the batch param.